 In summary, biophysical effects from historical changes in land use have an overall negative ERF (medium confidence).
-The best-estimate ERF from the increase in global albedo is -0.15 W m–2 since 1700 and -0.12 W m–2 since 1850 (medium confidence; Section 7.3.4.1).
-Biophysical effects of land-use change likely resulted in a net global cooling of about 0.1°C since 1750 (medium confidence; Section 7.3.5.3).
+The best-estimate ERF from the increase in global albedo is –0.15 W m–2 since 1700 and –0.12 W m–2 since 1850 (medium confidence) (Section 7.3.4.1).
+Biophysical effects of land-use change likely resulted in a net global cooling of about 0.1°C since 1750 (medium confidence) (Section 7.3.5.3).

-Effective radiative forcing (ERF) exerted by the assessed climate drivers
+Effective Radiative Forcing (ERF) Exerted by the Assessed Climate Drivers

-AR5 concluded that changes in climate drivers over the industrial period corresponded to a positive ERF which increased more rapidly after 1970 than before.
+The AR5 concluded that changes in climate drivers over the industrial period corresponded to a positive ERF which increased more rapidly after 1970 than before.
 There was very high confidence in the positive ERF due to WMGHG, with CO2 the single largest contributor.
-AR5 concluded that there was high confidence that aerosols have offset a substantial portion of the WMGHG forcing.
+The AR5 concluded that there was high confidence that aerosols have offset a substantial portion of the WMGHG forcing.

 This section reports the evolution in ERF with respect to 1750 as assessed in Section 7.3 and relies on the observed changes in climate drivers as assessed in Section 2.2 wherever possible, and models otherwise.
 The ERF is assessed using the methods and details described in Section 7.3.1 and includes, in addition to the radiative forcing, the rapid adjustments, especially implied by clouds.
 The time series are shown in Figure 2.10.